 Saudi is a country of extreme weather conditions

 It is well known that Saudi Arabia’s summers are dry and extremely (and dangerously) hot.
 So don’t take chances; be generous when applying sunblock and always have water handy.
-During winter season, weather can also be pretty cold out there.
-In fact there are places in Saudi Arabia that experience snowfalls.
-Therefore it is also necessary to prepare cold weather clothing for winter.
+During the winter season, the weather can also be pretty cold out there.
+In fact, there are places in Saudi Arabia that experience snowfalls.
+Therefore it is also necessary to prepare cold-weather clothing for winter.